 Jodi advises clients, individually and on behalf of the organizations they represent, in connection with making contributions and grants, nationally and internationally, including preparing grant agreements for contributions to domestic and foreign entities.
 She works with clients on multiyear grants, endowments and long-term capital projects.

-Another important focus of Jodi’s practice is estate planning and administration.
-Jodi advises high-net-worth individuals, including resident and non-resident aliens, concerning income, gift, estate and generation-skipping transfer tax matters and estate planning.
+Another important focus of Jodi’s practice is estate planning, including resident and non-resident aliens, concerning income, gift, estate and generation-skipping transfer tax matters and estate planning.
 She prepares wills, trust agreements, including insurance trusts, qualified personal residence trusts, qualified terminable interest property trusts, qualified domestic trusts, intentionally defective grantor trusts, and credit shelter trusts, and other planning-related documents.
 She represents clients in all phases of complex estate and trust administration and advises them with respect to estate litigation issues.

 Jodi also advises clients in marital planning, including the preparation and negotiation of prenuptial and postnuptial agreements.